rubocop/ruby-style-guide/README.md

 ## Syntax

-* Use `def` with parentheses when there are arguments.
+* Prefer parentheses around arguments in method declaration.
 Omit the parentheses when the method doesn't accept any arguments.

      ```Ruby